tusharbhutt/Endless-Nodes/README.md

 + An image saver for images and JSON files to base folder, custom folders for one, or custom folders for both.
 Also allows for Python timestamping
 + Switches for text and numbers
 + Random prompt selectors
++ Parameter randomizers
 + Image Analysis nodes for novelty and complexity
-+ MORE TO COME
++ More to come (maybe)

 When using the [ComfyUI](https://github.com/comfyanonymous/ComfyUI) interface for AI art generation, I sometimes find that the standard nodes and the many custom nodes out there don't work the way I want them to, or how I think they should.

-Rightly or wrongly, I am teaching myself a bit of Python to get some nodes up and running to do what I'd like.
+Rightly or wrongly, I was teaching myself a bit of Python back in 2023 to get some nodes up and running to do what I'd like, and I am starting to do that again.
 Yes, I am using ChatGPT, Copilot, Claude and others, and yes, I am a glutton for punishment.
 There are no promises that these nodes will work for you or that I will maintain them.
 Feel free to do with them as you wish, according to the license model.

+***
-**UPDATE: JUN 21, 2025**
+**UPDATE: JUN 23, 2025**

+**Added Endless Pandemonium node, repurposed Endless Chaos node, cleaned up some typos, did some bug squishing.**
++ There was little difference between the Mayhem and Chaos nodes, with the exception of flipping the orientation.
+So, that function was moved into the Mayhem node and the Chaos node now randomly changes the aspect on you.
++ Introducing the Endless Pandemonium node, a black box that randomly and invisibly changes parameters on you
++ Added the ability to use 64 or 16 as the minimum steps for the dimensions in the Randomizer nodes
++ The Randomizer nodes now have CFG Guidance outputs for Flux

+UPDATE: JUN 21, 2025

-**Blew everything up and removed all the old nodes.
-Nodes with new coding have been uploaded and will be updated semi-frequently until mid-July 2025**
+Blew everything up and removed all the old nodes.
+Nodes with new coding have been uploaded and will be updated semi-frequently until mid-July 2025
+***
 ## Installation Instructions

 It’s preferable to install from the ComfyUI Node Manager, but for direct installation, do this: